 The Ash Catcher Debate

-Ash catchers are typically sold as accessories for water pipes and bongs, and that leaves many consumers wondering if they're really worth the added financial investment.
+Ash catchers (like the Upline ash catcher picture above) are typically sold as accessories for water pipes and bongs, and that leaves many consumers wondering if they're really worth the added financial investment.
 Once you buy a quality bong or pipe that delivers rich flavor and smooth hits, you can either purchase an ash catcher from the same manufacturer, find a cheap ash catcher that fits your piece, or enjoy your smoking device as it is without further investment.

 If you think of an ash catcher as nothing more than a way to stop ash and other debris from entering the chambers of your bong or pipe, it comes down to whether you prefer to clean the smaller ash catcher or the larger piece after each use.
 If your main piece isn't difficult to clean and you're accustomed to cleaning it up after every use, you may agree with many others that ash catchers aren't worth the money.
 If you want to preserve the purity of your piece by stopping that debris from entering the main water chamber, then you may join the many who find ash catchers valuable.

 Even with an ash catcher, you expect to clean the chambers of your pipe or bong at least occasionally.
 You only get clean hits with full flavor from a clean pipe.
 Using an ash catcher will allow you to go longer periods of time between full-piece cleanings, but you will need to clean the ash catcher more frequently.